EthanC2/code-club/plans.md

 # Subclubs
 The computer science department has students with a diverse set of interests, which is reflected in the C.O.D.E.
 Club through _subclubs_.
 Subclubs are specialized subgroups of the C.O.D.E. club that focus on a specific subject: programming, cybersecurity, competitive programming, et cetera.
+The goal of subclubs is to reduce the fractioning the students into small groups and prevent the clubs from competing for benefits like funding from student government.

 ```mermaid
 graph TD;